Home

 (1897-1960)

-William ‘Gustin’ Younkin was born on May 10, 1897 in Clay Run, Fayette County, PA, the youngest son of William ‘Dayton’ and Lucinda (Harbaugh) Younkin.
+was born on May 10, 1897 in Clay Run near Mill Run, Fayette County, PA, the youngest son of William "Dayton" and Lucinda (Harbaugh) Younkin.

-Gus is said to have once run a store on Baum Boulevard in Pittsburgh.
-A check of Pittsburgh deeds did not reveal his name as the property owner, so he probably was a hired manager.
+Gus is said to have once run a store on Baum Boulevard in the Oakland section of Pittsburgh.
+A check of Pittsburgh deeds did not reveal his name as the property owner, so he probably was an employed manager.

-A niece reports that Gus later worked for the Office of Special Services (OSS)., forerunner to today’s Central Intelligence Agency, and that he would “just drop in unannounced.”
+A niece said that Gus later worked for the Office of Special Services (OSS), forerunner to today’s Central Intelligence Agency, and that he would “just drop in unannounced.”
 He once promised her that if he ever got back to Australia, he would bring her a kangaroo.

-The summer after his death, Gus's relatives at the annual Harbaugh Reunion paid him a moment of respect in his memory.
+The summer after his death, in 1961, Gus's relatives at the annual Harbaugh Reunion paid a moment of respect in his memory.